citusdata/postgresql-hll/README.markdown

 ### `log2m` ###

 The log-base-2 of the number of registers used in the HyperLogLog algorithm.
-Must be at least 4 and at most 31.
+Must be at least 4 and at most 17.
 This parameter tunes the accuracy of the HyperLogLog structure.
 The relative error is given by the expression ±1.04/√(2<sup>log2m</sup>).
 Note that increasing `log2m` by 1 doubles the required storage for the `hll`.

+**NOTE:** The restriction of `log2m` to a maximum value of 17 is an implementation tradeoff between performance and general appeal.
+We are currently unaware of any deployments of HyperLogLog registers that use a `log2m` value greater than 16.
+If you want access to higher `log2m` values, let us know in the Issues section and we'll see what we can do.

 ### `regwidth` ###